-- 1. Go to the Results box (which contains the length values of all the germinated seeds in the test plate) and click on all the values (which will then show up on a black background). - 2.
+- 1. Go to the Results box of the Image J program (which contains the length values of all the germinated seeds in the test plate) and click on all the values (which will then show up on a black background). - 2.
 Click right on the mouse and click Copy. - 3.
-Open Excel and click Paste to transfer the root or shoot length data to the Excel sheet. - 4.
-Save the Excel file and give it a name (e.g. "root (or shoot) lengths germinated seeds first test plate species X Control "). - 5.
+Open Excel and click Paste to transfer the root or shoot length data to an Excel sheet. - 4.
+Save the Excel file and give it a name (e.g. "root (or shoot) lengths germinated seeds first test plate plant species X Control"). - 5.
 Close the Image J program for the analyzed test plate. - 6.
-Open the Image J program again and proceed similarly as indicated above for the root and shoot length measurements of the germinated seeds in the other test plates. - 7.
+Open the Image J program again and proceed similarly as indicated above for the root and shoot length measurements of the germinated seeds in the other test plates for the 3 plant species. - 7.
 Save each time the data for each test plate in an Excel file with a specific name.